 Because more layering comes in, it adds that work ethic goes beyond just personal gain as happens with being responsible for your own stuff, like above.

-#3 Chores teach kids the importance of self-care.
+#3 Kids need chores to learn the importance of self-care.

 Huh?
 Yup, here’s how.